 - Kobe Motomachi Tokyu REI Hotel – About a 15-minute walk.
 Clean, modern rooms and great value.
 Conveniently located near Nankinmachi and Harborland.

+As you finalize your Kobe plans, you might be thinking about where to stay.
 Our Kobe Hotel Guide highlights the top family-friendly stays near the port, mountains, and museums.
-Still planning?
-Check out our Best Things to Do in Kobe with Kids, from animal cafés to mountaintop cable cars.
+If you’re still planning your activities, check out our Best Things to Do in Kobe with Kids, featuring everything from charming animal cafés to scenic mountaintop cable cars.

 FAQs: Visiting Kobe Maritime Museum with Kids